christianascone/NFT-App-Learning/Roadmap.md

 - Use Pinata
 - Upload an image to Pinata (will be the image for NFT)
 - Create metadata json file nft-metadata.json
+- Create an instance of contract using the previously saved address and ABI
+    - 0x4FA8AE139dBd70B5BA8201328Cb123DD49DC784f